Kataeb Party: Origins

-The Kataeb party was established on November 5, 1936 as a Maronite paramilitary youth organization by Pierre Gemayel who modeled the party after Spanish Falange and Italian Fascist parties he had observed as an Olympic athlete during the 1936 Summer Olympics held in Berlin, then Nazi Germany.
-The movement's uniforms originally included brown shirts and members used the Roman salute.
+The Kataeb party was established on November 5, 1936 as a Maronite paramilitary youth organization by Pierre Gemayel who modeled the party after the Nazi Party, the Spanish Falange, and Italian Fascist parties, all of which he had encountered as an Olympic athlete during the 1936 Summer Olympics held in Berlin, then Nazi Germany.
+The movement's uniforms originally included brown shirts, and its members used the Fascist salute.

-In an interview by Robert Fisk, Gemayel stated about the Berlin Olympics:
+In an interview by Robert Fisk, Gemayel stated about Nazism and the Berlin Olympics:

-I was the captain of the Lebanese football team and the president of the Lebanese Football federation.
+I was the captain of the Lebanese football team and the president of the Lebanese Football Federation.
 We went to the Olympic Games of 1936 in Berlin.
 And I saw then this discipline and order.
 And I said to myself: "Why can't we do the same thing in Lebanon?"
 So when we came back to Lebanon, we created this youth movement.
-When I was in Berlin then, Nazism did not have the reputation which it has now.
+When I was in Berlin then, Nazism did not have the reputation that it has now.
 Nazism?
 In every system in the world, you can find something good.
 But Nazism was not Nazism at all.
 The word came afterwards.
 In their system, I saw discipline.
 And we in the Middle East, we need discipline more than anything else.

-He founded the party along with four other young Lebanese: Charles Helou (who later became a President of Lebanon), Chafic Nassif, Emile Yared and Georges Naccache.
+Pierre founded the party along with four other young Lebanese: Charles Helou, who later became a President of Lebanon, Chafic Nassif, Emile Yared, and Georges Naccache.
 Gemayel was chosen to lead the organization, in part because he was not a political figure at that time.

-During the first years of the Kataeb Party, the Party was strongly opposed to having anyone dominate Lebanon.
+During the first years of the Kataeb Party, the Party was strongly opposed to having any group dominate Lebanon.
 They opposed the pan-Arabists who tried to take over Lebanon and also the French, whom they saw as trying to infiltrate their culture and impose themselves within Lebanon.
-Gemayel and the Kataeb Party have always believed in an independent and sovereign Lebanon free of all foreign influence.
-It actively took part in the struggle against the French Mandate, until Lebanese independence was proclaimed in November 1943.
-Its motto was "God, Nation and Family."
+Gemayel and the Kataeb Party advocated for an independent and sovereign Lebanon free of all foreign influence.
+They actively took part in the struggle against the French Mandate, until Lebanese independence was proclaimed in November 1943.
+The party motto was "God, Nation and Family."